BerWang/web/07 Unit Testing.md

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.
 The supporting presentation can be found at https://goo.gl/Wf8HZv

+## Learning About Unit Testing

+If you have never done unit testing you should take time to complete the [Testing Your Code](https://www.codecademy.com/courses/testing-your-code) exercises on [Codeacademy](https://www.codecademy.com).

 ## Modularising Your Code

 It is vital that you provide a comprehensive suite of tests for your existing code. but before you can write effective unit tests you need to ensure that your code is split into a number of independent units.
 Each module: